renebentes/joomla3-sublime-snippets/README.md

 Sublime Text Snippets for Joomla!
 3.x
 =====================================

+## This repo is now archived, so there will be no additional work done here.

 This is a [Sublime Text][sublime] package which includes a bunch of handy snippets for doing CMS Joomla!
 3.x development.

 ## Installation ##